narwhalacademy/zebra-crossing/README.md

 - This is an early draft!
 - This guide is a living document – please feel free to submit a pull request and/or fork your own version of this guide.
 - This guide is mostly focused on personal digital security but will also cover aspects of protecting your privacy as they often go hand in hand.
+- **I would highly recommend doing everything in levels one and two.** I did, and I'm only a mildly technically-competent person with a really low tolerance for bad usability.

 ---